pawelpeksa/master_thesis/README.md

-# master_thesis
+# Master thesis

-Master thesis.
-Topic:Optimalization of the machine learning algorithms for the low statistics training samples (Text in Polish)
+### Topic: Optimalization of the machine learning algorithms for the low statistics training samples

+**This repository contains only latex file with text of the thesis (in Polish).**

-Realated repos with code:
+### Realated repositories with code:

 Machine learning with higgs data: https://github.com/pawelpeksa/higgs_machinelearning